Capsaicin health benefits include pain killing and anti-inflammatory effects.

 Interestingly habañeros appear more orange than red; that makes them one of the very richest sources of zeaxanthin, the phytonutrient that gives protection against age-onset macular degeneration.
 The lutein in every dark green leafy vegetable plays a role too.

-Capsaicin is the chief pungent component in chillis; it is found in the main in the placenta, the seeds and the tip.
-Do not discard them; that is where many of the benefits are located.
+Capsaicin is the chief pungent component in chillis; it is found in the main in the placenta, the seeds and the tip of the fruit.
+Do not discard any of them; that is where many of the benefits are located.

 Capsaicin creams and ointments for rubbing on the skin are useful in many painful conditions including for example arthritis in the fingers; and the lesions of shingles that have healed but continue to burn.